2019 World Masters (darts)

 The 2019 One80 L-style World Masters was a major tournament on the BDO/WDF calendar for 2019.
 It took place from 23 to 28 October at the Circus Tavern in Purfleet, Essex, which hosted the PDC World Darts Championship from 1994 to 2007.

 Adam Smith-Neale was the reigning men's champion after defeating Glen Durrant in the previous year's final by 6 sets to 4, but lost in the Last 128 to Hannes Schnier of Austria.
+John O'Shea won his first major title with a 6 sets to 4 win over Scott Waites.
+He became the third non-seeded World Master in three consecutive years.
 Lisa Ashton was the defending women's champion after defeating Casey Gallagher 4 legs to 2 in last year's women final.
 She defended her title successfully with a 5 to 4 legs final win over Anastasia Dobromyslova.

-John O`Shea won his first major title with a 6 sets to 4 win over Scott Waites.
-He became the third non-seeded World Master in three consecutive years.

 The youth tournaments were won by Keane Barry and Katie Sheldon of the Republic of Ireland.
 It was the first time three Irish players won the Singles tournaments of the World Masters.

 The tournament was beset with problems, including: